-Effective upon effectiveness of the registration statement of which this prospectus forms a part, will serve on the compensation committee, which will be chaired by .
-Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules.
+Effective upon effectiveness of the registration statement of which this prospectus forms a part, Ms. Burow, Dr. Nashat and Mr. Hallal will serve on the compensation committee, which will be chaired by Ms. Burow.
+Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdag rules.
 The compensation committee's responsibilities include:

-- § annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation:

-(i) recommending to the board of directors the cash compensation of our Chief Executive Officer and (ii) reviewing and approving grants and awards to our Chief Executive Officer under equity-based plans; - s reviewing and approving or recommending to the board of directors the cash compensation of our other executive officers; - s reviewing and establishing our overall management compensation, philosophy and policy; - § overseeing and administering our compensation and similar plans;
+- § annually reviewing and recommending to our Board for approval, the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation: (i) determining the cash compensation of our Chief Executive Officer and (ii) reviewing and approving grants and awards to our Chief Executive Officer under equity-based plans; - reviewing and approving the cash compensation of, and any grants and awards under equity-based plans for, our other executive officers, senior vice presidents and vice presidents; - reviewing and establishing our overall management compensation, philosophy and policy; - § overseeing and administering our compensation and similar plans;

-- evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdag rules: - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention, termination or compensation of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+- evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdag rules: - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - § preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention, termination or compensation of any consulting firm or outside advisor to assist in the evaluation of compensation matters.